Chi-squared Χ2 test of goodness-of-fit (GOF)

 Applied to categorical data to evaluate how likely it is that differences between the actual observed data and its expected/theoretical values arose by chance.

 It tests a null hypothesis that the frequency distribution of certain events observed in a sample is consistent with a particular theoretical distribution.
-The events must be mutually exclusive and have total probability 1.
+I.e. the observed distribution does not differ significantly from the expected distribution.

-Observed values Oi:
+Observed frequencies Oi:

 Select a desired level of confidence (significance level, 1-α level) for the result of the test: